loganvaught/PodWars/README.md

 ## Folder Structure:
 - Lobby: The initial game players join.
 Facilitates teleportation to the battlefield.
-- Battlefield: The main location where players play a round of PodWars.
+- Battlefield: The main location where players play a round of Pod Wars.
 - Client: Scripts ran by the client
 - ClientModules: ModuleScripts ran by the client
 - Server: Scripts ran by the server